alexandergagliano/relaiss_search/README.md

 # Install

-Installation of the package is easy:

-`pip install relaiss`
+Installation of the package is easy: In a fresh conda environment, run `pip install relaiss`

 # Code Demo